There are a number of ways you can pay for a car, and if you don’t have the funds up front, a personal loan could be an option.

 With CommBank you can choose from the following loans:

-- Secured Car Loan: Has a lower interest rate than an unsecured loan because the car you’re buying is used as security.
-We’ll check the car is suitable as security before you pay your deposit to the seller - note that CommBank Secured Car Loans are only available for brand new cars or those less than five years old.
+- Secured Personal Loan: Has a lower interest rate than an unsecured loan because the car you’re buying is used as security.
+We’ll check the car is suitable as security before you pay your deposit to the seller - note that the car must be brand new or less than five years old.

 - Fixed Rate Personal Loan: Provides the security of a fixed interest rate.
 You'll know exactly what your repayments will be for the life of the loan, even if interest rates rise.